 - Living expenses for the duration of the fellowship.

 - Return economy airfare from home country to the UK.

 - Allowance package for research-related activities.

-- Access to a programme of cultural events and activities organised by the FCO and the Chevening Secretariat.
+- Access to a programme of cultural events and activities organised by the FCDO and the Chevening Secretariat.

 To be eligible for a Chevening OCIS Fellowship, you must:

 - Demonstrate the potential to rise to a position of leadership and influence